Comic Book Colors

 So I wanted to come up with an algorithm that returned the “core” colors of a page.
 If a page was a pink character on a black background, I wanted to identify pink and black instead of just an average of pink-ish black.

-K-means clustering allows you to take data like this:
+K-means clustering lets you take data like this:

 Where you have a bunch of points, and group them into a certain number of clusters.
 You can say “group these into two clusters” and the k-means algorithm will tell you which cluster each of your points belongs to: